-Tremors related to caffeine withdrawal typically occur in the hands and should only last for two to nine days.
+Tremors related to caffeine withdrawal typically occur in the hands and should only last for 2 to 9 days (

-If you are experiencing hand tremors that last longer than nine days, consult your doctor to rule out other causes.
+If you are experiencing hand tremors that last longer than 9 days, consult a doctor to rule out other causes.

 Most everyone who consumes caffeinated beverages and foods is looking for a way to improve lagging energy levels.

 Lifestyle factors like poor sleep, demanding jobs, and unhealthy diets can drain energy, causing many people to reach for external sources of energy like coffee and energy drinks to revive them.

 Caffeinated beverages are often used as a crutch to deliver the energy needed to make it through the day or compensate for lack of sleep.